dhyeynala/pet-voice-notes/README.md

     return {"status": "cached"}
 ```

-**Voice Processing**: The Google Speech API returns raw text, but I needed structured data.
-I process the transcript through OpenAI to extract relevant information and categorize it appropriately.
+**Speech Pipeline**: Google gives you raw transcripts, but I needed structured health data.
+The transcript goes through OpenAI to pull out the important stuff and categorize it (medical vs feeding vs exercise, etc.).

 ## How It Performs